-A guide wire is inserted through the guiding catheter (a thin, flexible tube) and moved to the narrow spot in your artery.
-Your doctor tracks its movement on an angiogram, a special kind of x-ray.
+Your doctor will insert a guide wire through the guiding catheter (a thin, flexible tube) and move it to the narrow spot in your heart artery.
+Your doctor tracks its movement on an angiogram, a special kind of X-ray.

-A balloon-tipped catheter is inserted through the guiding catheter and threaded over the guide wire.
-It is positioned at the narrow part of the artery.
+Your doctor will insert a balloon-tipped catheter through the guiding catheter and thread it over the guide wire.
+He or she will position it at the narrow part of the artery.

-The balloon is inflated and deflated several times to compress the plaque against the artery wall.
+Next, he or she will inflate and deflate the balloon several times to press the plaque against the artery wall.
 You may feel angina (chest pain) when the balloon is inflated.
 Tell your doctor if you do.

-The balloon is deflated and the catheters and guide wire are removed.
+Finally, your doctor deflates the balloon and removes the catheters and guide wire.
 The artery is now open, and blood flow to the heart muscle increases.

-You usually remain in the hospital for several hours or overnight.
+You usually stay in the hospital for several hours or overnight.

-You experience blood in your urine, black or tarry stools, or any other kind of bleeding.
+You have blood in your urine, black or tarry stools, or any other kind of bleeding